Aikhjarto/osm2garmin/README.md

 Dependencies
 ============

-This script has to type of dependencies.
+This script has two types of dependencies.
 Firstly, it needs auxiliary scripts and programs.
 Secondly, it needs auxiliary (beside osm) data.
 Great thanks to the people who developed those.
 See the parameter section in the beginning of make.sh for examples of how to set the path's to auxiliary files.

 Auxiliary programs
 ------------------
-This script makes use of well developed applications for processing, filtering and modifying OSM data.
+This script makes use of well developed applications for processing, filtering, and modifying OSM data.

 * splitter (splits up huge input files in manageable parts) from http://www.mkgmap.org.uk/splitter/
 * gmt (combines sub-maps to a single file) from http://www.gmaptool.eu/
 * mkgmap (converts OSM data to Garmin's file format) from http://www.mkgmap.org.uk/snapshots/
-* osmfilter (used for boundary calculation; needed for address searches) from http://wiki.openstreetmap.org/wiki/Osmfilter
+* osmfilter (used for boundary calculation that are needed for address searches) from http://wiki.openstreetmap.org/wiki/Osmfilter
 * osmconvert (converter between nearly all important OSM data formats) from http://wiki.openstreetmap.org/wiki/Osmconvert
 * osmosis (used for cropping data) http://wiki.openstreetmap.org/wiki/Osmosis